 Once clean, inspect the gas rings for excessive wear or damage.
 Check the locking lugs, specifically along the back, and make sure there are no cracks.
 Same thing with the extractor.

 If all looks good, reassemble the bolt.
 Check the firing pin and cam pin the same way.
-Once it is fully assembled, double-check the gas rings.
+Once it’s fully assembled, double-check the gas rings.
 Do this by pulling the bolt forward and standing the BCG up on the bolt.

 The bolt body should not fall to the closed position.
 It should remain extended.
-If it falls then the gas rings need to be replaced as they are not providing an adequate seal.
+If it falls, the gas rings need to be replaced as they aren’t providing an adequate seal.

 Once it’s all nice and clean, oil it back up.
 I oil after the deep clean the same way I do after the quick clean.
-I like to throw a drop on the trigger springs too.
+I like to put a drop on the trigger springs, too.
 That’s an old habit taught to me during my private days.
-Honestly not sure if it’s right, wrong or meaningless, but it’s what I do.
+I’m honestly not sure if it’s right, wrong or meaningless, but it’s what I do.

 If you’re new to AR-15 cleaning, I encourage you to look at multiple sources.
 When in doubt, follow the instructions on whatever cleaning product you are using.